node-class-may-2023/ComIT_Node/html.md

 ```

 ## Lists
-* As web developers we'll use lists for many differnt things
+* As web developers we'll use lists for many different things
 * HTML has 3 different list types:
   * Unordered
   * Ordered